 Is The Hardy MTX-S Worth Buying?

 In a word, yes!
 The Hardy MTX-S is an excellent fly reel that is perfect for both freshwater and light saltwater fly fishing.
-Between the incredibly low weight, great design, durability, and an excellent drag, you really can’t go wrong.
+Between the incredibly low weight, great design, durability, and excellent drag, you really can’t go wrong.

 Final Thoughts